SmashPhoenix272/NovelDownloader/claudeDev_docs/project_overview.md

 ## Key Features

-1. **Multi-site Support**: Capable of downloading novels from multiple translation sites through a modular architecture.
+1. **Multi-site Support**: Capable of downloading novels from multiple translation sites (currently PenguinSquad and Genesistudio) through a modular architecture.
 2. **Cloudflare Bypass**: Implements techniques to bypass Cloudflare protection on supported websites.
 3. **Caching System**: Utilizes SQLite to cache novel information and chapters, improving performance for repeated downloads.
-4. **EPUB Export**: Converts downloaded novels into EPUB format, complete with cover images and table of contents.
+4. **EPUB Export**: Converts downloaded novels into EPUB format, complete with cover images and table of contents, with improved HTML formatting.
 5. **Paywall Detection**: Identifies paywalls on supported sites to prevent incomplete downloads.
+6. **NovelUpdates Integration**: Supports logging into NovelUpdates to access restricted content.
+7. **Enhanced Error Handling**: Provides detailed logging throughout the download process for easier troubleshooting.
+8. **Cover Image Retry Mechanism**: Implements a retry strategy for downloading cover images to improve success rate.

-## Current State (Version 1.0)
+## Current State (Version 1.1)

-The project is currently in its initial release stage.
-It provides core functionality for downloading novels, with support for one translation site (Penguin Squad).
-The system includes basic error handling, caching, and EPUB export features.
+The project has evolved from its initial release and now supports multiple translation sites.
+It provides core functionality for downloading novels, with support for PenguinSquad and Genesistudio.
+The system includes advanced error handling, efficient caching, and improved EPUB export features.

 ## Target Audience